Harp6x/harp6x.github.io/index.md

 **Known as:** Harp6x

-**What do I do:** Research Intern @ VerSprite Cybersecurity, ex- Security Researcher @ Ministry of defence of India
+**What do I do:** SOC Analyst @ VerSprite Cybersecurity, ex- Security Researcher @ Ministry of defence of India

-**Interests:** Malware Research, Red Team, XDev, VR, RE
+**Interests:** Malware Research, Threat Intellegence, Theeat Hunting and Reverse Engineering

 **Where am I:** India